Frequently Asked Questions

 Play Therapy can help children in a variety of ways.
 Children receive emotional support and can learn to understand more about their own feelings and thoughts.
 Sometimes they may re-enact or play out traumatic or difficult life experiences in order to make sense of their past and cope better with their future.
 Children may also learn to manage relationships and conflicts in more appropriate ways.

-Our aim at Rafiki Mwema is to provide a therapeutic safe house for badly abused girls to help them make sense of what they have been through.
+Our aim at Rafiki Mwema is to provide a therapeutic safe house for badly abused girls and boys to help them make sense of what they have been through.
 We support them through all medical treatments, the court system and therapy with the ultimate goal of returning them to a safe and loving environment when they are ready.

-Once we are satisfied the girls are doing well in the house, accessing what they need from their therapy and able to concentrate and learn in school, we have a meeting about them moving home.
+Once we are satisfied the children are doing well in the house, accessing what they need from their therapy and able to concentrate and learn in school, we have a meeting about them moving home.

 A lot depends on their individual home situations and whether they have a caring, loving family to return to.

 During this 12 week period our outreach team will visit and work closely with parents and/or family members to train them in our Attachment Play Program (APP).
-Our outreach team will work with schools, churches and village elders to ensure they understand the impact of the girls’ situations and help educate them around the subject of sexual abuse.
+Our outreach team will work with schools, churches and village elders to ensure they understand the impact of the children’s situations and help educate them around the subject of sexual abuse.

-We then invite the parents to come to the house for one day a week (staying in our volunteer accommodation if they live a long distance away) and they participate in the APP sessions with their daughter.
-Only when we have observed their sessions and can see they are being conducted in a safe manner we are and are satisfied that they are responding to their parent will they take their daughter home.
+We then invite the parents to come to the house for one day a week (staying in our volunteer accommodation if they live a long distance away) and they participate in the APP sessions with their child.
+Only when we have observed their sessions and can see they are being conducted in a safe manner we are and are satisfied that they are responding to their parent will they take their child home.